catgoose/dio/README.md

 ## About

-Dio loads `.env.{mode}` environment files using [godotenv](https://github.com/joho/godotenv) as a dependency.
-Environment mode is set with commandline flags.
+Dio is a Go package that provides environment management utilities for applications.
+It loads `.env.{mode}` environment files using [godotenv](https://github.com/joho/godotenv) and follows a fail-fast approach - the application will exit if the specified environment file doesn't exist, preventing accidental deployment to the wrong environment.

 ```bash
 go run main.go -env production